AssaSch/itunes-apps-scraper/README.md

 4. I used the open source package "natural" for tf-idf calculations.
 5. I didn't use cache for the requests as I assumed each app id in the file will be unique.

-This scales quite well and in tests I did it handled file with 10,000 ids in 30 seconds and a file with 100,000 ids in 12 minutes.

 Things to do for scaling to million apps and more:
+1. Run each one of the 3 modules in different process/docker.
-1. Save corpus to disk and not in memory.
+2. Make sure to save corpus to disk and not in memory.
-2. After doing 1, we can split the part that is in charge of sending requests and saving them to corpus and create several instances of it.
-   Each instance will get a batch of apps ids and all instances will save the data to the same corpus on disk.
+3. Scale each one of the processes/dockers according to bottle-necks.
+In our use-case we will probably need to create more instances of DataFetcher process/docker to handle http requests better.

 In order to run the program: